 I am also concerned regarding emergency services' access if this were to go ahead with the levels of congestion expected.
-I note the fire services have said vehicular access "appears sufficient", however this is based on the planning drawings which do not account for any parked cars along Warwick Crescent or Roedean Crescent.
+I note the fire services have said vehicular access "appears sufficient", however this is Essex Fire & Rescue has not raised an objection to the application.
+More details would be provided at Building Regulations stage based on the planning drawings which do not account for any parked cars along Warwick Crescent or Roedean Crescent.
 Both of these roads have cars lined up on the curbs every single day.
 The Transport Assessment Appendix B shows the graphic for vehicular access in and out of the site.
 Even this illustration shows nearly a full cross-over for a vehicle's route, meaning there is simply not enough space for more than one car to access the site at any one time without congestion.